Auckland Transport (AT) is responsible for coordinating work in the road corridor to ensure everyone who digs up the

 The 'dig once' approach

-The 'dig once' approach is where utility operators plan their work together so we can minimise the number of times the road is dug up.
+The 'dig once' minimises the number of times the road is dug up.

 The approach minimises disruption to road users and residents, reduces costs and prevents unnecessary damage to existing road and utility assets in the transport corridor.